LOCAL HISTORY & COMPANY DETAILS

 By the middle of the 18th century, the area could boast such famous firms as Elizabeth Chew, the Bristol Harpsichord makers, and Brice Seede Organ Builders.
 As the music industry grew, apprentices to these firms started their own businesses like John Smith of Bath and Bristol who trained with Seede and was succeeded by his son, Richard Smith, who in turn was succeeded by Joseph Monday.

 One of the areas closely linked to the music industry was Castle Street in Bristol, which at one time could boast music box sales, pipe organ dealers & manufacturers and other musical instrument shops.

-.By circa 1805 the famous cabinet making family of Hicks had turned their attention to the building of musical instruments and are credited as inventing and building the very first street barrel piano in Bristol around this date.
-So by 1816 the firm of Joseph Hicks was well established as a leading supplier of barrel street pianos and organs.
-The Hicks pattern of street piano was so popular that other firms copied the design, including the German builders in the Black Forest area.
+By circa 1800 the famous cabinet making family of Hicks had turned their attention to the building of musical instruments and are credited as inventing and building the very first street barrel piano in Bristol around this date.
+So by 1816 the firm of Joseph Hicks was well established as a leading supplier of barrel street pianos and organs exporting them worldwide.
+The Hicks pattern of street piano was so popular that other firms copied the design, including the German builders of the Black Forest area.